-- or you get on the page either of the following two messages:
+If while trying to use this feature you get any of the following two messages:

 - This page is blocked due to insecure content